Ralph Nicholson Wornum

 Ralph Nicholson Wornum (1812–1877) was a British artist, art historian and administrator.
-He was Keeper and Secretary of the National Gallery of London from 1855 until his death.
+He was keeper and secretary of the National Gallery of London from 1855 until his death.

 Early life

 He was the son of Robert Wornum the pianoforte maker, and was born at Thornton, near Norham, Northumberland, on 29 December 1812.
 Having studied at University College London in 1832, he gave up plans to read for the bar, and attended the studio of Henry Sass.
-In 1834 he went abroad, spending six years in visiting galleries, in Munich, Dresden, Rome, Florence, and Paris.
+In 1834 he went abroad, spending six years visiting galleries in Munich, Dresden, Rome, Florence and Paris.

 Art and design in London

 At the end of 1839 Wornum settled in London as a portrait-painter.
 Thomas Sibson came to study with him.
 He was honourably mentioned in the Westminster Hall cartoon competition of 1840.
 In 1848 Wornum was appointed lecturer on art to the government schools of design, and lectured around England.
 Among his topics was Islamic design, and he suggested that his students should visit Owen Jones's reconstruction of the Alhambra at the Sydenham Crystal Palace.

 In 1852 he was appointed librarian and keeper of casts to the Government schools of design, then under the direction of the Board of Trade.
 A reorganisation created the Department of Practical Art, and Henry Cole sent Wornum on a fact-finding mission to France.